sphinx-doc/sphinx/Doc-3k/tutorial/stdlib2.rst

 Templating
 ==========

-The :mod:`string` (XXX reference: ../lib/module-string.html) module includes a versatile :class:`Template` class with a simplified syntax suitable for editing by end-users.
+The :mod:`string` module includes a versatile :class:`Template` class with a simplified syntax suitable for editing by end-users.
 This allows users to customize their applications without having to alter the application.

 The format uses placeholder names formed by ``$`` with valid Python identifiers (alphanumeric characters and underscores).
 Surrounding the placeholder with